-Choose it if: You want to be anywhere near haute hotspots like Beverly Hills, Santa Monica, Hollywood or Malibu, or kid-friendly finds like Disneyland.
+Why Choose it?: Choose the Los Angeles International Airport if you want to be anywhere near Haute hotspots like Beverly Hills, Santa Monica, Hollywood, or Malibu, or kid-friendly finds like Disneyland resort.

-Worst thing about airport: Despite its size — or, actually, because of it — LAX is consistently ranked one of the worst airports in the US because of long waits through security and immigration.
+The worst thing about the airport: Despite its size — or, actually, because of it — the LAX airport is consistently ranked one of the worst airports in the US because of long waits through security and immigration.
 Unsurprisingly, it’s also one of the busiest, serving 40.5 million in 2016 alone.

-Best thing about airport: If you’re lucky enough to be flying through the Tom Bradley International Terminal, you can expect a luxury shopping and dining experience, with La La Land faves like Petrossian, Chaya, and ink.sack steps away.
+Best thing about the airport: If you’re lucky enough to be flying through the Tom Bradley International Terminal, you can expect a luxury shopping and dining experience, with La La Land faves like Petrossian, Chaya, and Ink. sack steps away.
 Also, a helpful (and sometimes adorable) Twitter feed keeps fliers informed and entertained through delays.

 Distance to Hollywood: You’ll be around 25 miles away, which, in good traffic means about 40 minutes on the 405 and around $35.
-But be warned — L.A.’s traffic is notorious for a reason.
+But be warned — Los Angeles County’s traffic is notorious for a reason.

 Ontario International Airport (ONT)

-Located in: San Bernardino County, to the east of L.A.
+Located in: San Bernardino County, to the east of Los Angeles

-Choose it if: Your itinerary is taking you to San Bernardino, its attendant National Forest, or you got a killer fare here.
+Why Choose it?: Choose the Ontario International Airport if your itinerary is taking you to San Bernardino, it’s attendant National Forest, or you got a killer fare here.

 Think again if: You’re relying on anything but a car rental for transportation.

-Best thing about airport: With a smaller, #nofilter vibe, you get what you pay for.
+The best thing about the airport: With a smaller, #nofilter vibe, you get what you pay for.

 Distance to Hollywood: 46 miles, an hour, and a hell of a time trying to find an Uber (you’re better off with a good, old-fashioned yellow cab).